Alma Tell: Career

 Tell began her career as an actress in Syracuse, working for 12 weeks in stock theater.
 She acted in Boston and headed a stock company in Newark.
+She had a supporting role on Broadway for the 1925 comedy These Charming People by Michael Arlen.

 She made her screen debut in the Edward José-directed drama Simon, the Jester, released in September 1915.
 Tell's career never paralleled that of her older sister, and she often was cast in films as the second leading lady.

 Throughout the 1920s, Tell appeared opposite such leading silent film actresses as Mae Murray, Corinne Griffith and Madge Kennedy and then achieved leading lady status in 1923's The Silent Command, opposite actors Edmund Lowe, Martha Mansfield and Béla Lugosi, in his first American film role.

 Tell made her last film appearance in the 1934 romantic-drama Imitation of Life, which starred Claudette Colbert.

 Personal life and death

 Tell was married to actor Stanley Blystone from 1932 until her death.
-She died in 1937 and was buried at Pierce Brothers Valhalla Memorial Park Cemetery, North Hollywood, Los Angeles, California.
+She died as the result of a heart attack in 1937 and was buried at Pierce Brothers Valhalla Memorial Park Cemetery, North Hollywood, Los Angeles, California.